scala/scala3/docs/docs/reference/features-classification.md

 **Migration cost: low to high**

- - low: multiversal equality rules out code that is nonsensical, so any rewrites required by its adoption should be classified as bug fixes.
+ - _low_: multiversal equality rules out code that is nonsensical, so any rewrites required by its adoption should be classified as bug fixes.
- - moderate: Restrictions to implicits can be accommodated by straightforward rewriting.
+ - _moderate_: Restrictions to implicits can be accommodated by straightforward rewriting.
- - high: Unrestricted type projection cannot always rewritten directly since it is unsound in general.
+ - _high_: Unrestricted type projection cannot always rewritten directly since it is unsound in general.

-### Dropped Features
+## Dropped Features

 These features are proposed to be dropped without a new feature replacing them.
 The motivation for dropping these features is to simplify the language and its implementation.